ZEN (Palermo): In popular culture

-Film and television

 The troubled history of ZEN was the subject of a documentary of the same name directed by Gian Vittorio Baldi and released in 1989.

 Director Marco Risi used the district as one of the key locations for the 1990 drama Boys on the Outside (Ragazzi Fuori), in which a group of young outcasts, released from juvenile prison, deal with the lack of hope and opportunities that plague the worst suburbs of Palermo.
 The film was dedicated to the memory of Stefano Consiglio, a 16-year-old boy from ZEN killed by a police officer during a car chase in 1991.

 Still in 1991, director Felice Farina chose to shoot a film about the difficult life of the teenagers living in ZEN, but the production was contested and sabotaged by the local parish priest supported by some residents, who were against the idea of another film that showed the negative sides of the district.
 The film still managed to be shot and was released in Italian theaters in 1992, with the title Last Breath (Ultimo Respiro).

 In 2005, an investigative documentary filmed by Antonella Longo about the birth and contradictions of the neighborhood, ZENigma, was released, and later re-proposed at the University of Milan film festival in 2010 and 2012.

 In 2012 ZEN was the setting of the dark comedy film It was the son, directed by Daniele Ciprì and based on the novel of the same name by Roberto Alajmo.
 In the movie, a man living in ZEN 2 decides to buy a luxury Mercedes car with the money he received from the Italian government as compensation for the loss of his daughter, who was killed by mistake in a mafia shootout, rather than using them to secure a future outside the ghetto for his family.
 The filming did not take place in the ZEN district, but in a social housing neighborhood in Apulia, since the film was financed with funds from an Apulian film commission.